-- 3.2 The Chief Executive Officer must ensure that the Report referred to in sub-Rule 7.1 records the fact that a member of Council staff disclosed a conflict of interest in the subject-matter of the Report. - 3.3 If the member of Council staff referred to in sub-Rule 3.1 is the Chief Executive Officer. - 3.3.1 the written notice referred to in sub-Rule 3.1 must be given to the Mayor; and - the obligation imposed by sub-Rule 3.2 may be discharged by any other member of Council staff responsible for the preparation of the Report.

-4. Disclosure of Conflict of Interest by Members of Council Staff in the Exercise of Delegated Power

-4.1 A member of Council staff who has a conflict of interest in a matter requiring a decision to be made by the member of Council staff as delegate must, immediately upon becoming aware of the conflict of interest, provide a written notice to the Chief Executive Officer explaining the nature of the conflict of interest.
-4.2 If the member of Council staff referred to in sub-Rule 4.1 is the Chief Executive Officer the written notice must be given to the Mayor.

-5. Disclosure by a Member of Council Staff in the Exercise of a Statutory Function

-- 5.1 A member of Council staff who has a conflict of interest in a matter requiring a statutory function to be performed under an Act by the member of Council staff must, upon becoming aware of the conflict of interest, immediately provide a written notice to the Chief Executive Officer explaining the nature of the conflict of interest. - 5.2 If the member of Council staff referred to in sub-Rule 5.1 is the Chief Executive Officer the written notice must be given to the Mayor.

-6. Retention of Written Notices

-6.1 The Chief Executive Officer must retain all written notices received under this Chapter for a period of three years.
+- 3.3 The Chief Executive Officer must ensure that the Report referred to in sub-Rule 7.1 records the fact that a member of Council staff disclosed a conflict of interest in the subject-matter of the Report. - 3.4 If the member of Council staff referred to in sub-Rule 3.1 is the Chief Executive Officer: - 3.4.1 the written notice referred to in sub-Rule 3.1 must be given to the Mayor; and - 3.4.2 the obligation imposed by sub-Rule 3.3 may be discharged by any other member of Council staff responsible for the preparation of the Report. - 4.
+Disclosure by a member of Council staff in the exercise of delegated power - 4.1 A member of Council staff who has a conflict of interest in a matter requiring a decision to be made by the member of Council staff as delegate must, immediately upon becoming aware of the conflict of interest, provide a written notice to the Chief Executive Officer explaining the nature of the conflict of interest. - 4.2 If the member of Council staff referred to in sub-Rule 4.1 is the Chief Executive Officer the written notice must be given to the Mayor. - 5.
+Disclosure by a member of Council staff in the exercise of a statutory function - 5.1 A member of Council staff who has a conflict of interest in a matter requiring a statutory function to be performed under an Act by the member of Council staff must, upon becoming aware of the conflict of interest, immediately provide a written notice to the Chief Executive Officer explaining the nature of the conflict of interest. - 5.2 If the member of Council staff referred to in sub-Rule 5.1 is the Chief Executive Officer the written notice must be given to the Mayor. - 6.
+Retention of written notices - The Chief Executive Officer must retain all written notices received under this Chapter for a period of three years.